alltom/obsidian-inline-countdown/README.md

 # Inline Countdown

-An Obsidian plugin that displays inline countdowns and countups for date links in preview mode.
+An Obsidian plugin that displays inline countdowns and countups for date links in live preview mode.

 ## Features